 - Abundant time to devote to academic development throughout training (not just during research blocks)

-- Clinical assignments that reflect what endocrinologists do in clinical practice (more than 80 percent of clinical time is spent in outpatient subspecialty clinics)
+- Clinical assignments that reflect what endocrinologists do in clinical practice (over 80% of clinical time is spent in outpatient subspecialty clinics)

 - Conferences five days a week